Meet Our Dedicated Research Team

 Hannah Conway

 Hannah was our research assistant from 2019-2020.
-She helped build our lab from the start and is now working independently.
+She helped start our lab and is now working independently.

 conway@luc.edu